MauriceBernardo/Query-Scoring-Algorithm/README.md

 # Query-Scoring-Algorithm
-A project for COMP10002 Foundation of Algorithm subject semester 2
+A project for Unimelb COMP10002 Foundation of Algorithm subject semester 2

 ## Function
 It takes queries as input in form of words.
 Then it will finds the words from the queries that match with the line